De-Identification

 Support for De-identification

-Version 6.4 of the Generative AI Lab introduces a new de-identification feature, enabling users to anonymize documents containing sensitive information such as PII (Personally Identifiable Information) and PHI (Protected Health Information).
+Version 6.4 of Generative AI Lab introduces a new de-identification feature, enabling users to anonymize documents containing sensitive information such as PII (Personally Identifiable Information) and PHI (Protected Health Information).
 This functionality is intended to protect data privacy and ensure compliance with privacy regulations while preserving the data’s usefulness for subsequent analysis and processing.

-De-identification Projects: When creating a new project in the Generative AI Lab, users can mark it as De-Identification specific.
+De-identification Projects When creating a new project in the Generative AI Lab, users can mark it as De-Identification specific.
 These projects allow the use of manually trained or pre-trained text-based NER models, together with prompts, rules, and custom labels created by the user for identifying sensitive data inside of tasks.
 Once the sensitive data is identified (either automatically or manually) and validated by human users, it can be exported for further processing.
 When creating De-identification projects make sure you only target sensitive entities as part of your project configuration and avoid annotating relevant data you need for downstream processing as all those entities will be removed when exporting the project tasks as de-identified documents.
 The best practice, in this case, is to re-use de-identification specific models combined with custom prompts/rules.

 Exporting De-identified Documents: The tasks of your project with PII/PHI labeled entities can be exported as de-identified documents.
 During the export process, labeled entities will be replaced by the label names, or special characters (such as “*”), or obfuscated and replaced with fake data.
 This ensures that sensitive information is removed and not available for downstream analysis.